 Bureaucracies enable governments to generate, process, distribute, and store information.
 Egyptian, Roman, and ancient empires were administered in part by bureaucracies.
 The terms "bureaucracy," "bureaucratic," and "bureaucrat" are common.

-accomplishments.
-For organizations in both the public and private sectors, the bureaucracy
+of mankind's recent accomplishments.
+For organizations in both the public and private

 Bureaucracies are organized along thematic lines, and big budgets and staffs are generally considered more important than information as bases of bureaucratic power.
 The hierarchical structuring of bureaucracies into offices, departments, and lines of authority may confound the flow of information that may be needed to deal with complex issues in today's interconnected world.